Steps To Take Following A Michigan Car Crash

 A car accident is stressful, but the best way to handle the situation is to take a deep breath and try to remain calm and composed.
 A crash usually brings on a surge of adrenaline, which may mask your injuries and amplify your emotions.
 You may have to carefully check your body, as well as any passengers in your vehicle, for signs of trauma.

 Do not discuss fault or liability with the other driver, but instead focus on the health and safety of everyone involved.
-Below are some steps for you to follow after a car accident.
-If you have been injured and need legal advice, contact McKeen & Associates for an obligation-free consultation with a Michigan personal injury attorney.
+Below are steps for you to follow after a car accident.
+If you have been injured and need legal advice, contact McKeen & Associates, P.C., for an obligation-free consultation with a Michigan personal injury attorney.

 1. Call 911

 When there are injuries, call 911.
 The call will prompt emergency responders, including paramedics and police.

 It’s important to collect information from the other driver (step 3), but avoid discussing blame and guilt.
 Check on the well-being of others, but avoid saying the word “sorry.”
 If another driver admits guilt, make note of it, but it doesn’t help for you to offer your perspective on the crash.
 Try to politely avoid talking with the other driver.

 The police will ask you to make a statement, but do so calmly and take your time.

 If you’re physically able, you should exchange information with the other driver, including insurance.
 Record as much information as you can about the other vehicles, including make, model, color and license plate number.
 Write down anything potentially useful.

 If someone witnessed your accident and you believe he or she will support your claim, kindly ask for contact information, including name, phone number and address.
 A witness may seem reluctant to get involved, but if you believe he or she could help, ask for this information.